iambumblehead/ganimas.com/README.md

 });
 ```

-The application now renders a list with three label nodes: 1) "hello world", 2) a timestamp and 3) your browser width!
+The application now renders a list with three label nodes: 1) "hello world", 2) a timestamp and 3) the browser width!

 **patterns defined in the "child" array of another pattern become childs of that pattern**.
-To see this in the data used by the application, open a browser console and enter `_cfg._rgraph.toJS()` --see that the child nodes are named with keys corresponding to this parent-child relationship.
+To see this in the data used by the application, open a browser console and enter `_cfg._rgraph.toJS()` --see that child nodes are named with keys corresponding to the parent-child relationship.

 ```javascript
 _gcfg._rgraph.toJS();